collective/volto-gdpr-privacy/README.md

 #### Cookie expires

-It's possibile to define a cookie expire time.
+It's possible to define a cookie expire time.
 By default it's 6 month, but you could change your expiration days in the control panel.

 #### Configurable focus trap (from v.2.1.0)